-25 Sep Mental health tips during Covid-19
+25 Sep Behavioral Health tips during Covid-19

-The Covid-19 pandemic has negatively affected the mental health of many in the country.
+The Covid-19 pandemic has negatively affected the behavioral health of many in the country.
 The stress of social isolation and fear of getting the disease has increased cases of depression and anxiety.
-For those already struggling with mental health conditions, the Covid-19 crisis has exacerbated it for many.
+For those already struggling with behavioral health conditions, the Covid-19 crisis has exacerbated it for many.
 You might be one of those people feeling overwhelmed with stress, worry and fear, but there are some good tips on how to cope.
 Let’s take a look.

 What Are The Symptoms of Covid-19 Mental Distress?